linode/docs/docs/guides/development/version-control/a-beginners-guide-to-github/index.md

 This guide assumes that you've signed up for a [GitHub account](https://www.github.com), and that you've followed the sections for installing and configuring Git on your local machine contained within our [Git Source Control Management](/docs/development/version-control/how-to-install-git-on-mac-and-windows/) guide.

 This guide will also use [Hugo](https://gohugo.io) to create a new guide within the Linode library's repository, and Node.js and NPM to build a local development version of Linode's documentation website.
-Please visit [CONTRIBUTING.md](https://github.com/linode/docs/blob/develop/CONTRIBUTING.md#install-hugo) for installation instructions for Hugo and additional steps for setting up a development environment.
+Please visit the [Install Hugo](https://github.com/linode/docs/blob/develop/CONTRIBUTING.md#install-hugo) and [Install Node and NPM](https://github.com/linode/docs/blob/develop/CONTRIBUTING.md#install-node-and-npm) sections of our [CONTRIBUTING.md](https://github.com/linode/docs/blob/develop/CONTRIBUTING.md) for installation instructions of those dependencies.

 {{< note >}}
 If you are following these instructions on a Windows system, all commands will need to be run via the [Git Bash console](http://git-scm.com/downloads).